Stridemann/Unity-XR-on-Linux-for-Meta-Quest/README.md

 Copy the entire `NativeFix/` directory into your Unity project root (next to `Assets/`).

-Delete those files if they are exist:
+Delete those files if they are exist (or unity will crash):

 - NativeFix/openxr_layer/libXrApiLayer_strip_android.so
 - NativeFix/vulkan_layer/libVkLayer_force_timeline_sem.so